 An old graffiti inscription in one of the cisterns of Masada – the only such inscription that still remains – is a reminder of the those heady days in the 1940s when the two-day hike to the mountain followed by a week-long, youth-movement desert seminar was the order of the day.
 That period shaped the ethos and importance that the tiyul (the hike) and the madrich (the guide) have in today’s Israeli culture; the popularity of the approximately 1,000-kilometer Israel Trail is one of its outcomes.

 Happy Passover from all of us at ERETZ Magazine,

 The ERETZ Magazine Story

 Eretz Magazine was the brainchild of two Israelis and an American: Yadin Roman, Dita Kohl and Lenny Zakim.
-Roman, at the time head of the Israel Ministry of Tourism Guide School, and Zakim, the Anti-Defamation League’s New England Regional Director, had been collaborating on bringing groups of up-and-coming political decision makers to Israel on fact-finding tours, the groups were organized by the ADL and guided by Roman.
-Roman, Kohl, and Zakim decided to publish an English-language magazine about the Land of Israel.
+Roman, at the time head of the Israel Ministry of Tourism Guide School, and Zakim, the Anti-Defamation League’s New England Regional Director, had been collaborating on bringing groups of up-and-coming political decision makers to Israel organized by the ADL and a magazine about Israel was a natural outcome.

-But, with all the new gadgetry and innovation, from website to Facebook, Twitter and Pinterest (and we are represented on all of them), we have remained a magazine devoted to presenting a story in the best manner possible, with in-depth research, amazing photos, and glorious spreads, to be perused at leisure.
+But, with all the new gadgetry and innovation, from website to Facebook, Twitter and Pinterest (and we are represented on all of them), we have remained a proud print magazine presenting our stories in the best manner possible, with in-depth research, amazing photos, and glorious spreads, to be perused at leisure.